linkeddatacenter/kees/README.md

 KEES defines **knowledge** as a nework of linked information (i.e. linked data).
 This nework is possible because, in RDF, any URI can be both the object of a triple  and the subject of another one or even a predicate for another.

 KEES defines **knowledge base** as a container of related *linked data with a purpose*.
-From a more formal point of view, a _knowledge base_ is a semantic system where information is described as a set of statements according with the W3C standard Resource Description Framework (RDF).
+From a more theoretical point of view, a _knowledge base_ is a semantic system where information is described as a set of statements according with the W3C standard Resource Description Framework (RDF).
 A  Knowledge Base is partitioned by two set of statements: *TBox* and *ABox*. *ABox statements* describe the facts,  *TBox statements* describe the terms used to qualify the facts.
 If you are familiar with object-oriented paradigm, TBox statements sometimes associate with classes, while ABox associate with individual class instances.

 *TBox statements* tend to be more permanent within a knowledge base and are often grouped in *ontologies* that describe a specific knowledge domain (e.g. business entities, people, goods, friendship, offering, geocoding, etc, etc).
 *ABox statements* associate with instances of classes defined by TBox statements.
 ABox statements are much more dynamic in nature and are populated from datasets available in the web or by reasonings.

+For the KEES practical purposes, a knowledge base is a sublcass of a [service description dataset](https://www.w3.org/TR/sparql11-service-description/#sd-Dataset)

-A **knowledge graph** is a compostion of one or more knwolwdge base and it is implemented with a RDF **Graph database** and it is composed by the union of all REF triples contained in a set of disjoined **Named Graphs**.
+A **knowledge graph** is an instance og a knowledge base implemented as [SPARQL service](https://www.w3.org/TR/sparql11-service-description/#sd-Service) and it is composed by the union of all REF triples contained in a set of disjoined **Named Graphs**.

 The **Language Profile** (or **Application profile**) is  the vocabulary that describes the knowledge that is recognized by a specific software application.
 The language profile is normally described in the Tbox partition of a knowledge base.
 Any application should refer to a language profile, that is an extension of the *data model* concept.

 A language profile is described by a set of formal vocabularies and some restrictions.

-The *KEES Language Profile* reuses terms from existing vocabularies:
+The **KEES Language Profile** is a language profile to describe a knowledge base itself.
+It reuses terms from existing vocabularies:

 - dcat: http://www.w3.org/ns/dcat#
 - dct: http://purl.org/dc/terms/